racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/CoreComponents/MsgConsole.md

 @metadata tagstring=message console

-# PyLabs Message Console
+# Pylabs Message Console

 * lets call for now messageconsole (NO LONGER logserver)
 * logs to stdout all kind of messages

 ## Principles

-* output to stdout using print (do not use PyLabs primitives)
+* output to stdout using print (do not use Pylabs primitives)
 * reformat message message to fit nicely on screen (use screenwidth param)

     ** messages -> get nicely formatted